Fall 2012 | Dr. Bruce J. Nelson '74 Distinguished Speaker Series

 A leading international thinker on the intersections of art and science, astronomer Roger Malina serves as executive editor of Leonardo, the journal of the International Society for the Arts, Sciences and Technology, which was founded in 1968 by his father, Frank Malina, kinetic artist and rocket scientist.

-Artist and Associate Professor of Interdisciplinary Studies, University of California at Santa Barbara
+Associate Professor of Interdisciplinary Studies, UC Santa Barbara

 Slovenian radio and theater director Marko Peljhan organizes collaborations between artists, scientists and technologists and investigates the geopolitics of the Arctic, art in microgravity and communications networks during the Bosnian War.

-Composer and Professor, Chukyo University School of Information Science and Technology, Japan
+Composer and Professor, Department of Information Media, Chukyo University, Japan

 A founding member of Critical Art Ensemble, Steven Kurtz stimulates audiences to consider the political and environmental implications of biotechnology, bioweaponry and nuclear energy by using hands-on demonstrations, websites, books and installations.